Canary Islands

-In 1927, the Province of Canary Islands was split into two provinces.
+In 1927, the Province of Canary Islands was split into two provinces, Santa Cruz de Tenerife and Las Palmas.
 In 1982, the autonomous community of the Canary Islands was established.
 The cities of Santa Cruz de Tenerife and Las Palmas de Gran Canaria are, jointly, the capitals of the islands.
 Those cities are also, respectively, the capitals of the provinces of Santa Cruz de Tenerife and Las Palmas.
 Las Palmas de Gran Canaria has been the largest city in the Canaries since 1768, except for a brief period in the 1910s.
 Between the 1833 territorial division of Spain and 1927, Santa Cruz de Tenerife was the sole capital of the Canary Islands.
 In 1927, it was ordered by decree that the capital of the Canary Islands would be shared between two cities, and this arrangement persists to the present day.
-The third largest city in the Canary Islands is San Cristóbal de La Laguna (another World Heritage Site) on Tenerife.
+The third largest city in the Canary Islands is San Cristóbal de La Laguna, another World Heritage Site on Tenerife.

 During the Age of Sail, the islands were the main stopover for Spanish galleons during the Spanish colonisation of the Americas, which sailed that far south in order to catch the prevailing northeasterly trade winds.

 Etymology

-The name Islas Canarias is likely derived from the Latin name Canariae Insulae, meaning "Islands of the Dogs", a name that was evidently generalized from the ancient name of one of these islands, Canaria – presumably Gran Canaria.
+The name Islas Canarias is likely derived from the Latin name Canariae Insulae, meaning "Islands of the Dogs", perhaps because monk seals or sea dogs were abundant, a name that was evidently generalized from the ancient name of one of these islands, Canaria – presumably Gran Canaria.
 According to the historian Pliny the Elder, the island Canaria contained "vast multitudes of dogs of very large size".
+The connection to dogs is retained in their depiction on the islands' coat-of-arms.

 Other theories speculate that the name comes from the Nukkari Berber tribe living in the Moroccan Atlas, named in Roman sources as Canarii, though Pliny again mentions the relation of this term with dogs.
-The connection to dogs is retained in their depiction on the islands' coat-of-arms.
-It is thought that the aborigines of Gran Canaria called themselves "Canarios".
-It is possible that after being conquered, this name was used in plural in Spanish, i.e., as to refer to all of the islands as the Canarii-as.

 The name of the islands is not derived from the canary bird; rather, the birds are named after the islands.